cdjq/DFRobot_LM75B/README.md

  * @n IIC address is formed as the chart below
  *   6  5  4  3  2  1   0
      1  0  0  1  A2 A1  A0
- * @n The definition of address is shown below, change the address via jumper: defaut 0x48 1  0  0  1  | A2 A1 A0
+ * @n The definition of address is shown below, change the address via jumper: default 0x48 1  0  0  1  | A2 A1 A0
      1  0  0  1  | 1  1  1       0x4F
      1  0  0  1  | 1  1  0       0x4E